 - 1. Health Boards provide their 50% from Board Administered Funds or other funds.
-The Boards' investment is returned through the service provision that the fellows provide in Rural Hospitals so that the service commitment contributes to the training aspects of the fellowship. - 2.
-The 50% contribution from NES allows fellows to have protected educational time to meet their educational needs in relation to rural medicine.
+The Boards' investment is returned through the service provision that the fellows provide in Rural Hospitals so that the service commitment contributes to the training aspects of the fellowship. - The 50% contribution from NES allows fellows to have protected educational time to meet their educational needs in relation to rural medicine.
 Educational time is spent attending courses, undertaking clinical attachments and personal study depending on the needs of the individual (see annex 2).

 Acute care fellows may wish or be required to undertake a basic anaesthetic placement of up to 3 months to obtain the necessary competencies in critical care, airways management and rapid sequence induction.
 This will clearly impact on other training needs if all their time is spent on one activity of learning.
 A flexible approach is therefore required.
 Anaesthetic placements should ideally be provided as locally as possible both to allow for team working and educational alliances to develop.
-These should also be provided at no extra cost to the fellowship other than the cost of bed and board to be met by the fellow's educational allowance.

-A set of Acute Care Competencies (Annex 1) has been developed (the methodology involved in describing this list is described elsewhere - ref) to enable fellows to structure their training needs and act as an aide to recording them
+A set of Acute Care Competencies (Annex 1) has been developed to enable fellows to structure their training needs and act as an aide to recording them